Bears in Ireland: History

 A subspecies of the extant brown bear (Ursus arctos) evolved in, and was thus native to, ancient Ireland.
 This Irish brown bear likely lived much as bears do today, as a primarily carrion-scavenging, omnivorous grazer and browser, opportunistically consuming invertebrates and insect larvae, as well.
 Additionally, as modern bears do, the Irish brown bear would more than likely vary its broad diet throughout the year, hunting everything from ground-nesting birds and their eggs, rodents, lagomorphs and other small mammals to larger game such as red deer and wild boar, among other ungulates.
 Atlantic salmon was also a likely favourite, during the fishes' spawning season, in addition to a myriad of other marine and freshwater species; for bears living close to the ocean, it is also possible that they scavenged on stranded or washed-up cetacean remains, as modern polar bears have been documented doing.
 However, the bulk of a bear's diet, both today and likely in ancient bears, consists largely of wild berries, fruits, nuts and seeds, edible flowers, grasses and herbs.

 Bears in Ireland often slept through the cold winter in caves, hollows, burrows or sheltered cliffsides, and several are known to have died during hibernation, with their bones being found by modern archaeologists.
 The most famous fossils were discovered in Poll na mBéar (literally "bear's hole") in County Leitrim, and Aillwee Cave, County Clare.
 Remains have also been found at Lough Gur; County Kildare; and County Longford.
 Perforated bear teeth (worn on necklaces) have been found in caves in County Clare.
+Teeth which "probably belonged to a bear" were found during the excavation of Annaghmare Court Tomb in County Armagh in the 1960s.

-A bear patella bearing butchery marks has been dated to 10860–10641 BC; it was found in the Alice and Gwendoline Cave, County Clare.
+A bear patella bearing butchery marks has been dated to 10,860–10,641 BC; it was found in the Alice and Gwendoline Cave, County Clare.

 DNA studies have shown that the Irish bear was intermediate between the modern brown bear and modern polar bear.
 This suggests that the Irish bear interbred with archaic polar bears during the Pleistocene.
 The Irish bear is believed to have died out circa 1000–500 BC, due to habitat loss and hunting.